Amulets & Armor: Development and release

-Beyond the Doom-like capabilities had the game's engine RPG features like various character classes, a magic system, character advancement and inventory system, a hunger and thirst mechanic, and a detailed level construction system.
-The game was somewhat noteworthy for its implementation of features commonly associated with fantasy role-playing games in a first-person shooter engine before this was common (while it did not innovate these features).
+Beyond the Doom-like capabilities, the game's engine RPG features various character classes, a magic system, character advancement and inventory system, a hunger and thirst mechanic, and a detailed level construction system.
+The game was somewhat noteworthy for its implementation of features commonly associated with fantasy role-playing games in a first-person shooter engine before this was prevalent (it did not innovate these features).
 The much more famous Ultima Underworld games implemented similar features a half-decade earlier with comparable VGA/MIDI production values.
-Although a more apt comparison is perhaps The Elder Scrolls II: Daggerfall released by Bethesda Softworks the previous year with similar features, which became much more famous.
-To set the game's graphic capabilities in perspective, Quake, one of the first fully 3D and textured games, came out the previous year and Quake II came out the same year as Amulets & Armor.
+Although a more suitable comparison is perhaps The Elder Scrolls II: Daggerfall released by Bethesda Softworks the previous year with similar features, which became much more prominent.
+To put the game's graphic capabilities into perspective, Quake, one of the first fully 3D and textured games, came out the previous year and Quake II came out the same year.

 The game was released in 1997 after two years of development as shareware on disc, including a musical score (both CD quality and MIDI versions of the music were available on the disc).
-A game demo version was offered too.
+A game demo version was also offered.

 Freeware re-release and open sourcing

-After being unavailable and unsupported Abandonware for many years the original developers reacquired the rights to Amulets & Armor around February 2013.
-Later in 2013 the game was re-released as freeware on the game's official site and the source code under GPLv3 on GitHub.
+After being legally unavailable and unsupported for many years, the original developers reacquired the rights to Amulets & Armor around February 2013.
+Later in 2013, it was re-released as freeware on the game's official site and the source code under GPLv3 on GitHub.
 Work continues for ports to newer systems (Windows, MacOS), including general bug fixes, and changing the graphic back-end to OpenGL.

 Reception

 Amulets & Armor was a commercial flop with fewer than 100 units sold, due to the outdated production values, confusing user interface, and inadequate shareware marketing.
 It remained generally unknown until it was released by abandonware webpages.

-On the freeware re-release in 2013, Rock, Paper, Shotgun reviewed Amulets & Armor and called it "absurd, ambitious, more than a little clunky" and "get past the initial learning curve and you might find something with legs.".
+Upon the freeware re-release in 2013, Rock, Paper, Shotgun reviewed Amulets & Armor and called it "absurd, ambitious, more than a little clunky" and "get past the initial learning curve and you might find something with legs.".